-- 7.23 The Gypsy and Traveller Accommodation Assessment update 2020 identifies a total need for 26 pitches in the District over the plan period to 2040.
-The Gypsy and Traveller Potential Sites Assessment 2020 identified opportunities and locations for the delivery of additional pitches in the District and recommended the provision of a framework for the intensification or expansion of these sites.
-Further assessment was carried out in 2021 of these sites, and additional sites were identified through a targeted call for sites which was carried out in early 2021. - 7.24 Existing permitted and tolerated Gypsy and Traveller sites have been assessed for their availability and capacity to accommodate additional pitches.
-In assessing the capacity for pitches on a site, the Council has considered the need to accommodate enough space for structures (such as an amenity building and hard surfaces for parking) to provide a semi-permanent base whilst also accommodating the need to travel.
-The Council's site assessment considered that a pitch would accommodate a static caravan (or a twin-unit mobile home which meets the definition of a caravan), a tourer, an amenity building and space for a commercial vehicle and a car.
-In terms of an acceptable density of pitches on a site an approach of 18 pitches per hectare (or one pitch being 0.06 of a hectare) was applied. - 7.25 Table 7.1 lists the existing Gypsy and Traveller sites where assessments have identified a potential for additional pitches.
-These sites are identified to deliver a total of 5 pitches across 3 sites. - 7.26 In addition to the delivery of further pitches for Gypsies and Travellers, it is also essential to protect Gypsy and Traveller sites from being lost to alternative land uses. - 7.27 The Gypsy and Traveller Accommodation Assessment 2018 assessed the existing site supply, set out the number of existing pitches on permitted and tolerated sites and identified if there was a pitch deficit against the District's need.
-The deficit has been met through the granting of planning permissions between 2020 and 2023.
-It is essential to safeguard existing and new Gypsy and Traveller sites as they make a substantial contribution towards meeting the needs for pitches within the community now and for future generations.
+7.24 The Gypsy and Traveller Accommodation Assessment 2020 identifies a total need for 42 pitches in the District over the plan period to 2040.
+The Gypsy and Traveller site options investigation Study 2020 identified opportunities and locations for the delivery of additional pitches in the District and recommended the provision of a framework for the intensification or expansion of these sites.
+Further assessment was carried out in 2021 of these sites, and additional sites were identified through a targeted call for sites which was carried out in early 2021.

+7.25 Existing permitted and tolerated Gypsy and Traveller sites have been assessed for their availability and capacity to accommodate additional pitches.
+In assessing the capacity for pitches on a site, the Council considered the need to accommodate enough space for structures to provide a semi-permanent base whilst also accommodating the need to travel.
+The Council's site assessment considered that a pitch would accommodate a static caravan, a tourer, an amenity shed and space for a vehicle.
+In terms of an acceptable density of pitches on a site an approach of 18 pitches per hectare (or one pitch being 0.06 of a hectare) was applied.

+7.26 Table 7.1 lists the existing Gypsy and Traveller sites where assessments have identified a potential for additional pitches.
+These sites are identified to deliver a total of 5 pitches across 3 sites.

+7.27 In addition to the delivery of further pitches for Gypsies and Travellers, it is also essential to protect Gypsy and Traveller sites from being lost to alternative land uses.

+7.28 The Gypsy and Traveller Accommodation Assessment 2018 assessed the existing site supply, sets out the number of existing pitches on permitted and tolerated sites and identified if there was a pitch deficit against the District's need.
+The deficit is used to inform the number of new pitches required during the Plan period.
+It is therefore essential to safeguard existing and new Gypsy and Traveller sites as they make a substantial contribution towards meeting the needs for pitches within the community now and for future generations and assist with meeting the identified need for pitches during the plan period.

-H3 - Meeting the Needs of Gypsies and Travellers
+H3 - Meeting the needs of Gypsies and Travellers

-Proposals for additional pitches on sites identified as suitable for intensification in Table 7.1 and as identified on the Policies Map will be supported subject to all of the following criteria being met:
+To meet the accommodation needs for Gypsies and Travellers over the plan period, proposals for additional pitches on sites identified as suitable for intensification in Table 7.1 and as identified on the Policies Map will be supported subject to all of the following criteria being met: